Khana9/ErealBot/README.md

 # Welcome to our discord bot!

-<h3 align="center">We are a small group of passionate programmers looking to make some fun projects :)</h3>
+<h3 align="left">We are a small group of passionate programmers looking to make some fun projects :)</h3>

 - 🔭 We currently working on **maintaining and improving our discord bot.**
 - This bot runs on discord.js